ianmicheal/PL_MPEG640x480/README.md

 The recommended resolutions are:
 640x480 up to 800kb/sec 112kb/sec audio
 This is not for movies but for logos and branding for indie games.
+Thanks to ross for helping me with the math to get 640x480 to work!!
 # OLD info
 # PL_MPEG - MPEG1 Video decoder, MP2 Audio decoder, MPEG-PS demuxer